kipz/url-oracle/README.md

 ### Attestation Artifacts

 The Create Attestation workflow automatically uploads the generated attestation as a job artifact named `attestation.json` with a 30-day retention period.
-Other workflows can download this artifact using the `actions/download-artifact@v4` action.
+The Monitor OIDC JWKS workflow uploads separate artifacts for each provider (e.g., `attestation-github.json`, `attestation-google.json`).
+Other workflows can download these artifacts using the `actions/download-artifact@v4` action.

 ### Previous Attestation Integration